Our Work

-Fetzer believes that viewing the world as inherently Sacred — through a diversity of faith and spiritual beliefs — is necessary for societal transformation.
-Therefore, we currently invest in large coalitions working to transform systems through a point of view that is rooted in the Sacred.
+The Fetzer Institute’s strategies work to inspire collective action towards shared flourishing.
+Fetzer believes that viewing the world as inherently sacred — through a diversity of faith and spiritual beliefs — is necessary for societal transformation.
+Therefore, we currently invest in collaboratives working to transform systems through a spiritual point of view.
+Collaboratives are a group of organizations or individuals who work together and think about their respective sectors and how we might raise awareness and implementation of sacred-rooted solutions to our problems.
+Please check out our collaboratives below.

 Transforming civic engagement through the diversity of spiritual solutions.